YashThakur2711/SUPERSTORE-SALES-ANALYSIS/README.md

 **Tools Used**

-- SQL for analyzing business problem statement
+- MYSQL for analyzing business problem statement

 - Power BI for visualization of business problem statement